 Rail Safety Enhancement Program

-The Alameda County Rail Safety Enhancement Program (RSEP) was developed as an outgrowth of the recommendations included in the Alameda County Goods Movement Plan approved by the Commission in 2016.
-Since 2016, 22 fatalities and 17 injuries have occurred along the rail corridors.
+Between 2016 and 2021, an alarming 22 fatalities and 17 injuries occurred along Alameda County rail corridors.
+The Alameda County Rail Safety Enhancement Program (RSEP) was developed as an outgrowth of the recommendations included in the Alameda County Goods Movement Plan and in response to the dangerous conditions many rail crossings pose throughout the county.

 The goals of the RSEP are to: